astutespruce/sa-blueprint-sv/analysis/prep/README.md

 bounds of all SLR files are extracted to a dataset using `util/extract_slr_bounds.py`.

+### Priority Amphibian and Reptile Areas (PARCAs)

+These were downloaded 9/3/2020 from: https://salcc.databasin.org/datasets/66fa0f3bd6b3499d92c9395ff5b1828b

+These are intersected with subwatersheds and custom areas of interest.
+Name & description are displayed where they overlap.

 ### Map tiles

 Vector tiles were created using `create_tiles.sh`: